 1. Pangong Tso

 Popularly known as the Pangong Lake, this natural marvel set in the lap of Ladakh is a must visit tourist attraction on your Leh Ladakh bike trip.
 Located in the heart of Himalayas, the lake stretches at a distance of about 134 kilometers offering scintillating views in sync with the rustic mountains.
+The lake is so gigantic that sixty percent of lake’s length lies in China making it one of the largest lakes in Asia.

 2. Namgyal Tsemo Gompa

 Much famed to be one of the famous monasteries in Ladakh, Namgyal Tsemo Gompa or Namgyal Tsemo Monastery is located right in the heart of Leh district.
 It is believed that Ladakh’s King Tashi Namgyal founded the monastery in 1430, that serves as a home to the famous golden statue of Maitreya Buddha.
+You can even have a glance of it from the top of Leh Royal Palace.
+If you are staying in the town of Leh, this is one of the best places to visit nearby.

 3. Zanskar Valley